romanpauk/dingo/docs/core-concepts.md

 # Core Concepts

-This page covers the parts of Dingo that shape runtime behavior: registration, lifetimes, stored forms, arrays, variants, factories, and interface-oriented resolution.
+This page covers the parts of Dingo that shape object graph behavior: registration modes, lifetimes, stored forms, arrays, variants, factories, and interface-oriented resolution.

 For the internal model behind these features, start with the [architecture docs](architecture/README.md).